botman/botman/README.md

 You may pass either a string, or a Question object to the function.

-As a second parameter, you may also send any additional fields supported by Slack:
+As a second parameter, you may also send any additional fields supported by Slack, Facebook Messenger or Telegram.

-[Slack's chat.postMessage](https://api.slack.com/methods/chat.postMessage) API accepts several additional fields.
-These fields can be used to adjust the message appearance, add attachments, or even change the displayed user name.

 #### $bot->reply()

 | Argument | Description
 |--- |---
 | reply | _String_ or _Question_ Outgoing response
-| callback | _Optional_ Array containing additional parameters
+| additionalParameters | _Optional_ Array containing additional parameters

 Simple reply example: